 Cilantro, to taste

-1. Place the freshly grated ginger into a large bowl.
-Finely slice the scallions and the onion and toss into the bowl.
-Add the cane sugar, soy sauce, and sesame oil to the bowl and stir to incorporate.
+1) Place freshly grated ginger into a large bowl.
+Finely slice scallions and the onion and toss into the bowl.
+Add cane sugar, soy sauce, and sesame oil to the bowl and stir to incorporate.

 2) Add lime juice, sesame seeds, and cilantro to taste.
 Serve over hot or cold rice.